sanaz-rasti/Data-Engineering/sql_server.md

-### 3. Start data analytics within Azure Synapse Analytics
+### 3. Data analytics within Azure Synapse Analytics
 In order to manage the database in synapse environment:
-    <br/> &emsp; - Create Synapse workspace > using the resource group that your database lies in.
+    <br/> &emsp; - Create Synapse workspace > using the resource group that database lies in.
     <br/> &emsp; - Built-in SQL pool is automatically created, with type: Serverless SQL database
     <br/> &emsp; - Create Apache Spark Pool
     <br/> &emsp; - Open the Synapse workspace